Concept

 };

-impl = args: {
+impl =

-# Evaluating someValue.bar will type check args.foo
+# Evaluating someValue.bar will typecheck options.foo

-someValue.bar = args.foo;
+someValue.bar = options.foo;

 };